zcaceres/easy-mcp/README.md

 ```

-## Usage with Express-like API
+## Quick Start with Express-like API

-This API is more verbose and less magical, but it's more stable and less likely to change.
+This API is more verbose and less magical, but it's more stable and tested.

-Here's a basic example of how to use easy-mcp:

 ```typescript
 import EasyMCP from "easy-mcp";